csctd/profile-website-Angellucario/index.md

-# Profile
+# A short introduction about me!

 My name is Angel Lucario and I will be majoring in Computer Science this upcoming semester.
-I am from Central Falls, Rhode Island
+I am from Central Falls, Rhode Island.
+One of my favorite things to do during my free time is playing soccer and basketball.